-Michelle Ator is the head of the Medical Malpractice Group.
-She is a partner in the firm, and her practice focuses on representing medical care providers in malpractice litigation.
-She also represents product manufacturers in cases pertaining to medical products.
+Michelle Ator heads the Medical Malpractice Group.
+Her practice is focused on representing doctors, hospitals and all types of medical care providers in malpractice litigation.
+She also represents pharmaceutical and medical device manufacturers in products cases.

-Michele earned her undergraduate degree from the University of Colorado where she was a President’s Leadership Class Scholar, and a Juris Doctor with Honors from the UALR William H. Bowen School of Law where she worked as an Associate Editor on the University of Arkansas at Little Rock Law Journal.
+She earned her undergraduate degree from the University of Colorado where she was a President’s Leadership Class Scholar, and Juris Doctor with Honors from the UALR William H. Bowen School of Law where she worked as an Associate Editor on the University of Arkansas at Little Rock Law Journal.

 Michelle is licensed to practice in Arkansas state courts, federal courts in Arkansas, the Eighth Circuit Court of Appeals and before the United States Supreme Court.